collapsed-stacks/startups/questions/10933/what-recourse-should-i-offer-my-client-if-we-expose-user-data.md

 - posted by: [JS.](https://stackexchange.com/users/118990/js) on 2016-08-15
 - score: 0

-<p>I know nothing about your system, but just though I might offer a suggestion.</p>
+I know nothing about your system, but just though I might offer a suggestion.

-<p>Is it possible for you to run all or part of your app on their systems?
-If your app can do all it needs to with private data while on their system and avoid leaking private data to the outside. you could, in theory, shift much of the onus of data protection back to them.</p>
+Is it possible for you to run all or part of your app on their systems?
+If your app can do all it needs to with private data while on their system and avoid leaking private data to the outside. you could, in theory, shift much of the onus of data protection back to them.

-<p>Alternately, it might be possible to structure your software so that only a part need run on their system.</p>
+Alternately, it might be possible to structure your software so that only a part need run on their system.

-<p>It's unlikely that this is feasible, but just food for thought.</p>
+It's unlikely that this is feasible, but just food for thought.